 Where can I get more information?

-Your pharmacist can provide more information about rilonacept.
+Your doctor or pharmacist can provide more information about rilonacept.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.